Intelligencia GraphQL API Reference

 • One patient cohort is connected with multiple arms when the trial's endpoints are measured for the overall trial population

-• A cohort is usually connected to multiple endpoints per the design of the trial and it often includes primary, secondary and other endpoints.
+• A cohort is usually connected to multiple endpoints per the design of the trial.

 Field Name Description